maciek30-byte/maciek30-byte/README.md

 - 👋 Hi, I’m @maciek30-byte
 - 👀 I’m interested in Sports and IT :)
-- 🌱 I’m currently learning  Java Script, React and little C#
+- 🌱 I’m currently learning  Java Script, React, Node.js and little C#
-- 💞️ I’m looking to collaborate on First bigger project to Portfolio
 - 📫 How to reach me maciek29.opozda@gmail.com

 <!---